Fees at service voucher day care centres

 Reduction of or exemption from client charges

-It is possible to apply for a reduction of or exemption from service voucher client charges when certain conditions are met.
+It is possible to apply for a reduction of or exemption from the service voucher client charge determined by the municipality when certain conditions are met.

 Decisions on reductions are always based on a case-by-case consideration.
 A reduction of or exemption from charges may be granted if, for example, the family receives basic social assistance or if the family’s financial situation unexpectedly deteriorates, for example due to unemployment.
 In addition, an exemption may be granted if early childhood education is provided as a support measure related to child welfare open care.
-A reduction or exemption only applies to the actual client charge, not any additional fees charged by the service voucher day care centre.
+Please note that if the service provider collects a client charge increase (max.
+EUR 50/month/child), it cannot be reduced, nor can an exemption from it be granted.

 Here you can read more about how to apply for a reduction of or exemption from client charges.
 Please note that before applying for a reduction or exemption, you must submit a new income statement through eVaka.